 Metric to watch: LeaderElectionRateAndTimeMs

 LeaderElectionRateAndTimeMs reports the rate of leader elections (per second) and the total time the cluster went without a leader (in milliseconds).
-Although not as bad as UncleanLeaderElectionsPerSec, you will want to keep an eye on this metric.
+Although this metric is not as critical as UncleanLeaderElectionsPerSec, you will want to keep an eye on it.
 As mentioned above, a leader election is triggered when contact with the current leader is lost, which could translate to an offline broker.

 Metric to alert on: UncleanLeaderElectionsPerSec

 Unclean leader elections occur when there is no qualified partition leader among Kafka brokers.
 Normally, when a broker that is the leader for a partition goes offline, a new leader is elected from the set of ISRs for the partition.
-Unclean leader election is disabled by default in Kafka version 0.11 and newer, meaning that a partition is taken offline if it does not have any ISRs to elect as the new leader.
-If Kafka is configured to allow an unclean leader election, a leader is chosen from the out-of-sync replicas, and any messages that were not synced prior to the loss of the former leader are lost forever.
+Unclean leader election is disabled by default, meaning that a partition is taken offline if it does not have any ISRs to elect as the new leader.
+If Kafka is configured to allow an unclean leader election, a leader is chosen from the out-of-sync replicas, and any records that were not synced prior to the loss of the former leader are lost forever.
 Essentially, unclean leader elections sacrifice consistency for availability.
 You should alert on this metric, as it signals data loss.

 Metric to watch: TotalTimeMs